Introduction

 - The beginnings and ends of the dependent experiments must be similar.
 If you decide to terminate one of the experiments early, there is no way to return the users allocated to that experiment to another.

-- Modifications made to the parent split while the experiments are running could invalidate results without resetting the versions of the dependent splits.
-It is recommended that you include in the description of the parent split a warning against making changes without consulting the owners of the running experiments.
+- Modifications made to the parent feature flag while the experiments are running could invalidate results without resetting the versions of the dependent feature flags.
+It is recommended that you include in the description of the parent feature flag a warning against making changes without consulting the owners of the running experiments.

 - Since this technique divides your total site traffic amongst a number of experiments you will need to take the smaller amount of traffic into account when calculating how long an experiment will need to run in order to provide evidence for the desired minimum likely detectable effect.

-- You should not re-use the divisions created by the parent split for new experiments without reallocating the parent split because otherwise you will be disrupting the randomization of your users into the new experiment.
+- You should not re-use the divisions created by the parent feature flag for new experiments without reallocating the parent feature flag because otherwise you will be disrupting the randomization of your users into the new experiment.

 Within these constraints, this technique is a helpful way to direct separate populations of your users to different experiments.